Hemric/murmurhash-php/README.md

 # MurmurHash3

-PHP Implementation of MurmurHash3 (forked from: https://github.com/lastguest/murmurhash-php)
+PHP(8) Implementation of MurmurHash3 (forked from: https://github.com/lastguest/murmurhash-php)

 More information about these algorithms can be found at: